Albatross Wingspan and Size: How Big Are They?

 A traveling albatross will float in the water to recover energy during long trips.

-There are often evolutionary advantages to seemingly strange body parts and the albatross is no different.
-Their proportionally massive wingspan offers them a few advantages that separate them from many birds on the earth.
+There are often evolutionary advantages to seemingly strange body parts, and the albatross’s wingspan is no exception.
+Their proportionally massive wingspan offers them a few advantages that separate them from many other birds.

-The main advantage of their wingspan is their ability to soar astonishing distances.
-Albatrosses fly by swooping towards the water and pulling up, catching updrafts, and racing back up.
+The main advantage of their wingspan is their ability to soar astonishingly long distances.
+Albatrosses fly by swooping towards the water and pulling up, catching updrafts.
 They then lock their wings in place through a special biological mechanism and cruise in the clouds.
-Using this method, an albatross is able to travel 10,000 miles in a single journey – a truly amazing ability.
-For reference, an albatross is able to travel the entire earth in a mere 46 days.
+Using this method, an albatross can travel 10,000 miles in a single journey, a truly amazing accomplishment.
+For reference, an albatross can circumnavigate the Earth in a mere 46 days.
 The wingspan of an albatross is what allows it to go the distances required to breed, feed, and live.

-They are such amazing flyers a rumor developed that albatrosses spend years without touching land.
-While this isn’t as true as it sounds, it’s close!
+They are such amazing flyers that an urban myth suggested that albatrosses spend years without landing.
+While this isn’t true, it’s close.
 An albatross can go long distances in the air, landing on water to rest when it’s needed.
-Using this method, they will often go weeks at a time without ever touching land.
+Using this method, they can spend years without ever touching dry land.

 Are there birds bigger than an albatross?